 Sponsorship: To learn about the impact and benefits of becoming a valued Event Sponsor, request a sponsorship package, or to discuss your level of support, contact Basya at email@example.com or call 604-684-8772, ext.
 114.

 Silent Auction: We’re excited that doors will open at 6:30 AM to provide you the most time possible to browse and place your bids.
 More information on the auction is coming soon.
 If you would like to support West Coast LEAF with a silent auction donation, please contact Sharon at firstname.lastname@example.org.
 We’d love to feature your business or creative venture at our event!

 More questions?
 We’d love to answer your questions!
 Call 604-684-8772 or email email@example.com.

-We respectfully acknowledge that this event is taking place on the traditional, ancestral, and unceded homelands of the Coast Salish peoples, including the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Nations—where many of us are uninvited guests.
+We respectfully acknowledge that this event is taking place on the traditional, ancestral, and unceded homelands of the Coast Salish peoples, including the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Nations—where many of us are uninvited.
 As we gather on International Women’s Day, we want to recognize and celebrate the work of Indigenous women, girls, and Two-Spirit people in resisting ongoing colonial and misogynistic violence and injustice.